wetet2/simple-web-explorer/README.md

 # node-file-list
-This is a file list viewer on node with express.
+This is a file list viewer on NodeJS with Express.
-I made this for viewing published html and css.
+I made this for viewing published html and css files.
-It's very easy and quick for coworkers to check my published web files
+It's very easy and convenient for coworkers to check my published web files